Towards a Multi-Embodied Grasping Agent: Related Work

 Locomotion research mirrors the multi-embodiment trend.
-Work such as One Policy to Run Them All \cite{bohlingerone}, Multi-Loco \cite{yang2025multi}, and Towards Embodiment Scaling Laws in Robot Locomotion \cite{ai2025towards} demonstrates that increasing morphology diversity improves zero-shot transfer to unknown morphologies.
+Works such as One Policy to Run Them All~\cite{bohlingerone}, Multi-Loco~\cite{yang2025multi}, and Towards Embodiment Scaling Laws in Robot Locomotion~\cite{ai2025towards} demonstrate that increasing morphological diversity improves zero-shot transfer to unknown robots.

-Zero-shot domain transfer methods bridge different data distributions through alignment of source and target domains, as presented in CycleGAN \cite{CycleGAN2017}.
-Notable examples in robotics include Mirage \cite{mirage} and Shadow \cite{lepert2025shadow}, which adapt between domains but are limited to a single physical gripper model, introducing additional biases.
+Zero-shot domain transfer methods bridge distributions by aligning source and target domains \cite{CycleGAN2017}.
+In robotics, Mirage~\cite{mirage} and Shadow~\cite{lepert2025shadow} adapt between domains but are limited to single gripper models, introducing biases.